egrosdou01/personal-blog/blog/2024-10-19-k8s-troubleshooting-insights/k8s-troubleshooting-insights-coredns.md

 16:31:52.198553 IP 10.43.0.10.53 > 10.42.2.184.49109: 134 NXDomain*- 0/1/1 (179)
 ```

-The output above indicates that a client queries a DNS server of a specific domain, and the server responds that the domain does not exist.
+The output above indicates that a client queries a DNS server, and the server responds that the domain **does not exist**.
 This would be a hint to check the `CoreDNS` configuration! :)

 ## Resources